hirak99/yabsnap/README.md

   20221006164659   I   2022-10-06 16:46:59   pacman -S perl-rename
  ```

- The indicators `S`, `I`, `U` respectively indicate scheduled, installation, user snapshots.
+ The indicators `S`, `I`, `U` respectively indicate scheduled, installation, user(TODO: sysadmin-initiated, or unprivileged user?) snapshots.

 ### `yabsnap list-json`

-Similar to list, but as a machine readable json.
+Similar to list, but as machine readable JSON.

 This can be useful to build commands.
 For instance, with bash you could use `jq` to filter -